marissaburca/TASK_TRACKER_BE/README.md

 npm start
 ```

-The server will start, and you can begin making requests to `http://localhost:3001/`.
+When server will start, go in the MainRuner, uncomment the save methos, so it will fill your db with avatars choosable as profile image from users.
+After that, comment them again, and you can begin making requests to `http://localhost:3001/`.

 ## API Documentation 📚